Champion-Of-The-Seven-Games/DiscBot-Backup/README.md

 "globalPrefix": "Your global prefix here"
 "mongoPath": "Your mongo path here"

-and eveyhting shall work if you use the code
+and everyhting shall work if you use the code